VenithNET/Dragon-Linux/content/blog/2022/03/17-asahi-linux-alpha-release.md

 ## Known broken applications

-The Asahi Linux kernel is compiled to use 16K pages.
+The Dragon Linux kernel is compiled to use 16K pages.
 This both performs better, and is required with our kernel branch right now in order to work properly with the M1's IOMMUs.
 Unfortunately, some Linux software has [problems running with 16K pages](/docs/Broken-Software).
 Most notably:

 * Chromium (needs volunteer to fix)
 * Emacs (fix committed, not released)